 Schools may enter a maximum of two mixed doubles teams with a fee of \$15.00 paid to the lowa Girls' High School Athletic Union for each team.
 The contact person for state coed tennis is Craig Ihnen at the IGHSAU.
-Please email or fax entries, including names of the participants, to the IGHSAU office by 12:00, noon Monday, June 3, 2019. craig@ihssa.org or 515-284-1969.
+515-288-9741 or craig@ihssa.org.
 If a school has two mixed doubles teams, they will be placed in opposite halves of the bracket.
 This is a random draw tournament.
-There is no seeding in this tournament, which is sponsored by the lowa Girls' High School Athletic Union and the lowa High School Athletic Association.
+There is no seeding in this tournament, which is sponsored by the lowa Girls' High School Athletic Union and the Iowa High School Athletic Association.
 To reduce delays, the draw will be made Monday before the tournament begins.
 The IHSAA & IGHSAU Tennis Advisory Committees acknowledge there may still be changes the morning of the tournament, but those changes should be minimal.
-Once tournament play begins, no additional entries will be allowed.
+Please mail or fax entries, including names of the participants, to the IGHSAU office by 12:00, noon Monday, June 4, 2018.
+Once the tournament play begins, no additional entries will be allowed.

 IN ORDER FOR A SCHOOL TO HAVE PARTICIPANTS IN THIS MEET, A COACH MUST BE PRESENT DURING ALL COMPETITION OR THE SCHOOL WILL NOT BE ABLE TO COMPETE.
 THE COACH MUST ACCOMPANY THE PLAYERS TO REPORT MATCH SCORES AFTER EACH MATCH IN THE STATE CO-ED COMPETITION.
 Match scoring will be 2 out of 3 sets, no-add scoring with a 7-point set tiebreak.
-A 10POINT MATCH TIEBREAK WILL BE PLAYED IN LIEU OF ALL 3RD SETS IN THE STATE CO-ED TOURNAMENT.
-The break between the 2nd set and 10-point Match Tiebreak is 3 minutes.
+A 10POINT MATCH TIEBREAK WILL BE PLAYED IN LIEU OF ALL 3^{RD} SETS IN THE STATE CO-ED TOURNAMENT.
+The break between the 2^{nd} set and 10-point Match Tiebreak is 3 minutes.
 This Tiebreak is played in the same manner as the 7-Point Set Tiebreak; except that it continues until one mixed doubles team reaches 10 points and is ahead by two.
 When one mixed doubles team reaches 10 points and is ahead by two they win the third set (10)(x) (with the x being the number of points won by the losing team) and the match (two sets to one).
 A 7-Point Set Tiebreak is to be used for all other Tiebreak opportunities.